Here’s our guide to some of the most common ones and how you can tackle them.

-When it comes to weeds, especially perennial ones, tackling them before they get established will save a lot of effort and frustration.
+When it comes to weeds, tackling them before they get established will save a lot of effort and frustration.
 Spring is the time for gardeners to go on the offensive because that’s when dormant weed seeds start coming to life.

 One approach, which can be cathartic, is weeding them out by hand.
 Clearing a patch of weeds is a satisfying job and one that will reduce your weeding workload in the long run.
-An important weapon in the gardener’s armoury is the hoe, which if you keep it sharp will repay you handsomely.
+An important weapon in the gardener’s armoury against annual weeds, although not perennial ones, is the hoe, which if you keep it sharp will repay you handsomely.

-Use it when the soil is dry and the sun is out to slice off young weed roots and leave them to shrivel up on the surface before clearing them.
+Use it when the soil is dry, the sun is out and no rain is forecast to slice off young weed roots and leave them to shrivel up on the surface before clearing them.
 Acting early will stop them spreading seeds and cut your weeding time.

 Covering bare soil with a mulch keeps weeds down.
 Aim for a layer of 5-10cm of compost or manure to form a thick cover that will deny any weedlings light.